apache/datafusion-ballista/docs/source/user-guide/architecture.md

 protocol buffer format.
 These physical plans are typically executed against multiple partitions of input data.
 Executors can execute multiple partitions of the same plan in parallel.

+### Clients

+There are multiple clients available for submitting jobs to a Ballista cluster:

+- The [Ballista CLI](https://github.com/apache/arrow-ballista/tree/main/ballista-cli) provides a SQL command-line interface.
+- The Python bindings ([PyBallista](https://github.com/apache/arrow-ballista/tree/main/python)) provide a session context with support for SQL and DataFrame operations.
+- The [ballista crate](https://crates.io/crates/ballista) provides a native Rust session context with support for SQL and DataFrame operations.
+- The [Flight SQL JDBC driver](https://arrow.apache.org/docs/java/flight_sql_jdbc_driver.html) can be used from popular SQL tools to execute SQL queries against a cluster.

 ## Distributed Query Scheduling

 Distributed query plans are fundamentally different to in-process query plans because we can't just build a